What is Crinone?

 Progesterone vaginal can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
-Progesterone vaginal is for use only in the vagina.
+Crinone is for use only in the vagina.